splynx/docs/files/en/networking/pptp_splynx_mikrotik/pptp_splynx_mikrotik.md

 user2      *           user2-password     *
 ```

-Now allocate local and remote IP's.
+Now you have to allocate local and remote IP's.
+Run the following command:

 ```
 nano /etc/pptpd.conf
 ```
-Add / Edit.
+Then Add or Edit the following.
 ```
 localip X.X.X.X
 remoteip X.X.X.X-X
 ```

-And in that file:
+Then in the file:

 ```
 nano /etc/sysctl.conf
 ```
-Uncomment next line.
+Uncomment the following line.

 ```
 net.ipv4.ip_forward = 1
 ```

-Save changes:
+Save the changes:
 ```
 sudo sysctl -p
 ```

 ---
-Configure Firewall for IP Masquerading.
+Configure the Firewall for IP Masquerading.

 ```
 sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 ```